kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Application health monitoring

 - **AWS CloudFormation** With AWS CloudFormation, you can treat your infrastructure as code.
 This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

+- **Amazon CloudFront** is best described as a global content delivery service.
+Edge location are site that Amazon CloudFront use to cache copies of content for faster delivery to users at any location.

+- **Amazon Outpost** it is used to extend AWS infrastructure and services to your on-premises data center.

 ## Ways to interact with AWS services
   - Via the **AWS Management Console** which is a web-based interface for accessing and managing AWS services.